Eighth Citizens' Panel report

 Almost two thirds of respondents (64%) agreed that ‘more could be done to improve people’s understanding of what to expect when having a planned consultation or hospital treatment’.

-Based on the results for planned care Healthcare Improvement Scotland - Community Engagement make the following recommendations to the Scottish Government and NHS Boards:
+Based on the results for planned care we make the following recommendations to the Scottish Government and NHS boards:

 - Undertake a marketing campaign to raise awareness amongst the general population on how the health service operates between GP services, A&E and planned care.
 In addition, improve people’s understanding of what to expect when having a planned consultation.